Amine Takieddine: Career

 He co-founded the "Lebanese Youth Association" in 1920.
 He also joined the "Arab Literature Association" and co-founded the "Literature Association," which was called for by Bechara El Khoury, alongside numerous scholars and writers with the aim of bringing together writers in Lebanon and the Arab world.
 The idea of this "Literature Association" originated from his friend Bechara El Khoury and aimed at bringing together authors of Lebanon and of the Arab world in one place.
 He co-founded the "Sagesse School Alumni Association," where he served as a vice-president.
 He was also a member of the Druze Community Council.

 In 1921, he was the Secretary General of the Beirut Bar Association.
 On 26 October 1923, he was re-elected for another term.
 In 1925, the governor nominated him to be among a community that supervised the finance of Aabey's schools.

 Takieddine ran for the parliamentary elections in the years 1925, 1927 and 1931, but was not elected.
 He also contributed to the establishment of several local political parties and was involved in some of them for a while, including the "Democratic Union Party," of which he served as a member, and the "Lebanese Front Party" alongside Youssef Al Sawda, Elias El Khoury and Elias Baaklini, where the party's objective was to call for the independence of Lebanon.

-When it became clear to him that politics was not his strong suit, he turned his back on it until he died on 31 May 1937.
 He was a member of the "Lebanese Scientific Society" which was established by a Presidential Decree issued by Charles Debbas on 31 February 1928.
 It only convened twice throughout its lifetime.